vovets/sonic_beacon/README.md

 ## Practice of operation ("normal" mode)
 1. Operator powers up model.
 1. Operator starts flying model.
 To do so he pushes the throttle up, so throttle gets higher than the threshold.
-In 3 seconds beacon arms.
+In 3 seconds beacon arms and emits two tones.
 1. In the unfortunate event that the model can not be sighted after landing because of grass or other obstacles operator zeroes the throttle (or failsafe does so).
 After 30 seconds beacon starts emitting beeps and that aids operator in locating model ~~crash~~landing site.

 ## Connections